Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Introduction

 \subsubsection{Necessity of the artificial viscosity}

 There is an artificial viscosity term $\kk\left((1-\TL) (v\cdot \nnk)\right)\nnk^\alpha$ in the smoothed surface tension equation on the boundary.
-This was first introduced by Coutand-Shkoller in \cite{coutand2007LWP} where the authors mentioned that the artificial viscosity term appears to be necessary in order to prove the existence of an inviscid fluid with non-trivial vorticity and surface tension.
+This was first introduced by Coutand-Shkoller in \cite{coutand2007LWP} where the authors mentioned that the artificial viscosity term appears to be necessary to prove the existence of an inviscid fluid with non-trivial vorticity and surface tension.
 This term also appears in the subsequent work that studies the free-surface fluid with surface tension, e.g., Cheng-Coutand-Shkoller \cite{coutand2008VX} for the vortex sheets, Coutand-Hole-Shkoller \cite{coutand2013LWP} for the compressible Euler, and very recently Trakhinin-Wang \cite{trakhininMHD2021} for the compressible MHD.

-\begin{rmk} Very recently, the first author and Lei \cite{GuLeielastoST} proved the LWP of incompressible elastodynamics with surface tension by proving the inviscid limit of visco-elastodynamics system in standard Sobolev spaces.
-We also note that the inviscid limit of free-boundary MHD was recently proved by Chen-Ding \cite{chendingMHDlimit} in co-normal Sobolev spaces.
-However, analogous inviscid limit in standard Sobolev space is not applicable to MHD due to the existence of MHD boundary layers. \end{rmk}
+\begin{rmk} Very recently, the first author and Lei \cite{GuLeielastoST} proved the LWP of incompressible elastodynamics with surface tension by proving the inviscid limit of the visco-elastodynamics system in standard Sobolev spaces.
+We also note that the inviscid-non-resistive limit of free-boundary MHD (under $B|_{\p\DD_t}=\mathbf{0}$) was recently proved by Chen-Ding \cite{chendingMHDlimit} in co-normal Sobolev spaces.
+However, the analogous inviscid limit in standard Sobolev space does not apply to MHD due to the existence of MHD boundary layers. \end{rmk}

-An essential reason for introducing such artificial viscosity term is that the presence of surface tension forces us to control all of the time derivatives.
-In particular, the pressure $q$ satisfies an elliptic equation and it appears that one can only get control of it by considering the Neumann boundary condition instead of Dirichlet boundary condition due to the presence of surface tension.
+An essential reason for introducing such an artificial viscosity term is that the presence of surface tension forces us to control all of the time derivatives.
+In particular, the pressure $q$ satisfies an elliptic equation and it appears that one can only get control of it by considering the Neumann boundary condition instead of the Dirichlet boundary condition due to the presence of surface tension.
 The Neumann boundary condition contains the time derivative of $v$, and thus we have to include the time derivatives in our energy.